brentd09/AZ040Labs/PowerShell-Lab-11.md

 ### Task 1: Create job options and job triggers

 1. Ensure that you're signed into **LON-CL1** as **Adatum\\Administrator** with the password **Pa55w.rd**.
-2. Click START button and type "ISE"
+2. Click the START button and type "ISE"
 3. Select "Windows PowerShell ISE" from the menu
 4. Create the scheduled job commands below within the ISE script pane
 5. Create a job option object and store it in `$option`.
 Configure the job object so the job will: